alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 As the cell is defined in the example above, there is no way to retry the network request if it fails for some reason e.g. the Internet connection is down, the server is down, the request times out.
-Observers of the cell will observe the error and can handle it, by displaying an error notice to the user, but there is no way to offer a retry functionality to the user.
+Observers of the cell will observe the error and can handle it by displaying an error notice, but there is no way to offer a retry functionality to the user.

 This is where `ActionCell`s come in handy.
 All we need to do to add retry functionality is to define an `ActionCell`, which will serve to